-(Last Updated on : 24/03/2012)
+(Last Updated on : 21/09/2017)

 .
-He is credited with making several numerous significant contributions to various fields of mathematics.
+He is credited with making numerous significant contributions to various fields of mathematics.
 This great mathematician was a self-taught learner and had no formal education

 in pure mathematics.
 He had made astonishing contributions to number theory, continued fractions, mathematical analysis and infinite series.
 Ramanujan is generally considered as one of the soaring geniuses in mathematics.

-Early Life of S. Ramanujan
+Early Life of Srinivasa Ramanujan

-Srinavasa Iyengar Ramanujan was born on 22nd of December, 1887 in Erode
+Srinivasa Iyengar Ramanujan was born on 22nd of December, 1887 in Erode

 degree exam.
 Once his formal education was over, he had to face a lot of difficulties in earning his livelihood.
 He actively started searching for jobs, after his marriage

-Career of S. Ramanujan
+Career of Srinivasa Ramanujan

 soon granted S. Ramanujan a good scholarship of Rs 25 per month from his personal funds so that Ramanujan could pursue his passion for mathematics without even having a job.
+He also arranged a job for him and Ramanujan soon joined in a clerical post in the Madras Port Trust.
+He was a Class III-Grade-IV Clerk.
 Apart from studying mathematics, Ramanujan also started contributing research papers in the newly started Journal of the Indian Mathematical Society.

 for pursuing research in mathematics, in spite of lacking formal education.

-Achievements of S. Ramanujan
+Achievements of Srinivasa Ramanujan

 and a severe vitamin deficiency and was confined to a hospital.
-After suffering from various diseases for some months, Srinavasa Iyengar Ramanujan eventually came back to India on 27th of March, 1919.
-He received a grand welcome.
-Unfortunately, he died on 26th of April, 1920, at the age of 32 years.
+After suffering from various diseases for some months, Srinivasa Iyengar Ramanujan eventually came back to India but unfortunately, he died at the young age of 32 years on 26th of April, 1920.

 The Government of India

-celebrates his birthday as the State IT Day.
+has issued a commemorative stamp to pay tribute and honour the 75th Birth Anniversary of Srinivasa Iyengar Ramanujan in 1962.
+Tamil Nadu celebrates his birthday as the State IT Day.
 The Ramanujan Journal was launched as an international publication, which included his work in areas of mathematics.